 Despite this development, public transport remains the leading transport provider in Germany.
-According to the Verband Deutscher Verkehrsunternehmen (VDV) (Association of German Transport Companies), the transport performance of public transport was 95.2 billion kilometres in 2018.
+According to the Verband Deutscher Verkehrsunternehmen (VDV) (Association of German Transport Companies), the transport performance of public transport was 95.2 billion kilometres.
 Nearly 10.4 billion passengers used buses and trains in Germany in 2018 – and the trend is rising.

 At the same time, there is a growing desire for more mobility in everyday life.
 Research by Mobimeo shows that commuters are very open to multimodal alternatives and appreciate them in a variety of situations.
 According to the research, 59% of respondents would like to be offered alternative modes of transport in the app of their public transport company to reach their destination more comfortable and faster.